As members of the Reed housing community, we each share in the responsibility of keeping our buildings safe and secure.

-The department of Residence Life asks all residents to do the following:
+The department of Residence Life asks all residents to acknowledge the following responsibilities.

 Please read Community Safety’s Emergency Procedures to prepare yourself in the case of a building fire, bomb threat, earthquake or other type of evacuation.
-Your Resident Director and House Advisor can answer any questions you have about campus emergency responses and procedures.
+Your area coordinator and house advisor can answer any questions you have about campus emergency responses and procedures.
 Please pay particular attention during Orientation Week, when your HA will cover your particular building’s evacuation plan and rally point in your first community meeting.
 Evacuation maps are also posted throughout your residence hall building.

-2. Make a plan for communicating with family, friends and roommates in an emergency
+Make a plan for communicating with family, friends, and roommates in an emergency

 Local and cellular telephone systems are often overwhelmed during an emergency, making it difficult to place and receive calls.
 It is advised you create a phone tree with your family to relay important information and updates.
 We strongly encourage you to sign up for Reed’s Emergency Alert Service.
 Your Reed email address is automatically registered to receive campus emergency alerts but you can add other contact information, including your cell phone, in IRIS under “Personal Information.”

-3. Follow all the guidelines in your Housing Contract.
+Follow all the guidelines in your Housing Contract

 The Housing Contract outlines health and safety expectations in order to ensure safe and productive livinglearning communities.
 Policies concerning open flames, smoking, and tampering with fire safety equipment are particularly important in order to safeguard the facilities and community from fires.

-If you have any questions about emergency preparedness or response procedures, contact your Resident Director, the Department of Residence Life or Community Safety.
+If you have any questions about emergency preparedness or response procedures, contact your area coordinator, the residence life office or community safety.